Criteria for registration of new titles

 - and, where possible, a multi-geographical team.

 We expect authors to check the title they are proposing for potential overlap with existing reviews before submitting a title [by searching the Cochrane Library].
-All authors must meet the terms in the Cochrane Commercial Sponsorship Policy: see here for more information.
+For all new titles registered after 14 October 2020, all authors must meet the terms in the CoI Policy for Cochrane Library Content (2020): see here for more information.
 The review must not be dependent on external deadlines, such as a PhD thesis; we expect authors to adhere to Cochrane and PaPaS deadlines.

 - assess the proposal against our scope (we may forward it to another group if it falls outside our scope);